 This particular knife is the Gerber Paraframe I - Serrated.
 I've carried it for several years.
 In my opinion it's the best choice for an EDC (EveryDay Carry) pocket knife.

 Safety Caution: Knives can cause serious injury.
 Always handle a knife within your experience.
-Here are some good tips f
+Here are some good tips for knife safety.

 Legal Caution: Many, if not all, jurisdictions have laws governing knives or any cutting implement for that matter.
 Check with local law enforcement before choosing a knife to everyday carry.

 Step 1: How to One Hand Open a Pocket Knife

 First things first.
 Here's a couple ways to open a knife.

 Step 2: Bottle Opener